How to make your household appliances last longer

 Don’t place dishes in the way of the spray arms as a collision will loosen them.
 Check spray arms for any clogged holes that may need cleaning out.

-Make sure your washer is levelled and don’t overload it with more clothes than it’s designed to take.
+Make sure your washer is leveled and don’t overload it with more clothes than it’s designed to take.
 This will ensure that it runs evenly and won’t cause extra wear to the machine.

 Clean the lint filter between every load, allowing the air to flow and no overwork the dryer.